-Jefferson was right to be alarmed: About 15 percent of the sailors were of African descent, newsmongers to African-Americans at home.
+Jefferson had reason for alarm.
+About 15 percent of the sailors were of African descent, newsmongers to African-Americans at home.
 They carried news of the Haitian Revolution and the emancipation of slaves.

 Then starting in 1798 came the Quasi-War between the United States and France.
 French privateers in the Caribbean were attacking U.S. ships, and Congress responded by passing an embargo against France.
 Trade with Saint-Domingue stopped abruptly.
 Soon the colony was in dire need of food.

 At 3 pm on Dec.
 26, 1798, Joseph Bunel went to a private home in Philadelphia for a secret dinner with Secretary of State Timothy Pickering and a few friends.

 Bunel was a white, French-born merchant married to a free-black Creole.
 He supported the revolution in 1791 and became Louverture’s trade envoy.
-Over dinner, Bunel told Picckering and his guests that Louverture offered to protect U.S. shipping against privateers in exchange for trade and diplomatic support.
+Over dinner, Bunel told Pickering and his guests that Louverture offered to protect U.S. shipping against privateers.
+In exchange, he wanted trade and diplomatic support.

-Adams got word of the offer and concluded he had to do something.
+Adams then got word of the offer and concluded he had to do something.
 Within six months, the United States and Saint-Domngue entered into a treaty that reopened trade.

 But Adams did more than that.
-He had intelligence that the Dominguans were strong enough to win independence from France.
-Adams supported Toussaint Louverture, sending him economic aid, arms, munitions and the U.S. Navy.
+He had intelligence that the Dominguans had enough strength to win independence from France.
+So Adams supported Toussaint Louverture with economic aid, arms, munitions and the U.S. Navy.

-Louverture was facing a mutiny from Andre Rigaud, his mixed-race rival who controlled the southern part of the island.
-In the spring of 1800, Adams sent the USS Constitution, Boston, Connecticut, General Greene and Norfolk to Louverture’s aid in the U.S. Navy’s first military action on behalf of a foreign ally.
+Louverture then faced a mutiny from Andre Rigaud, his mixed-race rival who controlled the southern part of the island.
+In the spring of 1800, Adams sent the USS Constitution, Boston, Connecticut, General Greene and Norfolk to Louverture’s aid.
+It was the U.S. Navy’s first military action on behalf of a foreign ally.

 American commanders planned joint operations with their multiracial Dominguan counterparts.
 They guarded the southern coast and bombarded a port town held by Rigaud.